swampcamel/motw-companion/README.md

 ## Overview

-MotW Companion is browser-based, real-time application that serves as a reference and management tool for running campaigns with the table top game 'Monster of the Week'.
+MotW Companion serves as a reference and management tool for running campaigns with the table top game "Monster of the Week".

 #### Features